-From a human perspective, it literally took blood, sweat and tears for Jesus to resolve to face the cruelty, rejection, degradation and violence of an execution by crucifixion.
-Let's reflect for a moment on the emotional agony in the Garden of Gethsemane, where just prior to his arrest, Jesus offered up supplications with loud crying and tears.
-Before we rejoice that Jesus, as the Son of Man, was destined to choose the Father's will over his own pain, we should take a hard look at the desperate struggle that was involved.
+From a human perspective, as the Son of Man, it literally took blood, sweat and tears for Jesus to resolve to face the cruelty, rejection, degradation and violence of an execution by crucifixion.
+He was destined to choose the Father's will over his own pain, but it was not without a desperate struggle.
+Let's reflect for a moment on the emotional agony in the Garden of Gethsemane, where just prior to his arrest, with loud crying and tears, Jesus pleaded for strength and help.

 The peaceful garden, thick with twisted-trunk olive trees, where they often went was familiar to Jesus and the disciples.
 But this time something was different.
-They had never seen their master like this, severely distressed and troubled, as though he carried the weight of the world on his shoulders.
+The disciples had never seen their master like this, severely distressed and troubled.
 They glanced at each other, wondering what to expect.
-As they entered through the gate, Jesus asked the group, with the exception of Peter, James and John, to sit down and wait for him there.
+As they entered through the gate, Jesus asked the group to sit down and wait for him there, with the exception of Peter, James and John.
 Then as the full moon illuminated their way, the selected three followed Jesus deeper into the recesses of the garden.

 An hour passes.
-In the moonlight, he noticed Peter, James and John across the way and approaches them.
+In the moonlight, he saw Peter, James and John across the way and approached them.
 Did he hope to be comforted?
 Did he expect a show of concern and support?
-He had asked to so little of them.
+He had asked so little of them.
 He simply wanted them to be there for him in his hour of great need.
 But what did his best friends in the whole world do?
 They fell asleep.

 Jesus leaves them and the battle in the garden continues, waves of emotion threatening to drown him with their force.
 An angel appears to strengthen him.
 The fervency and agony was so intense, his sweat mixed with blood.
 Again he reached out to his slumbering friends.
 They looked up at him through drowsy eyes.
 He searched for a glimmer of reassurance.
 But they didn't know what to say to him.
-With a disheartened sigh, he told them.
-"It's OK...go back to sleep.
+With a disheartened sigh, he said to them "It's OK...go back to sleep."

 So here's the question that deserves an answer.
 If Jesus' closest companions, his friends who were literally there in his very presence, feel asleep in the midst of all that transpired, how much easier is it for me to miss the point as well?
 Is there a tendency to gloss over the words of the story--words heavy with raw emotion and feeling?